albertbautista/community-share-web-app/README.md

     Password for 'https://{yourusername}@github.com':
     ```
 15. For the username, enter your github username
-16. For the password, enter the token you just generated
+16. For the password, enter the token you just generated (Note: when you paste the token, the text will be invisible which is normal, it's just a security feature)
 17. You should now have the repository files cloned on your local machine

 ## BACKEND
 1. Open Visual Studio Code, click on File --> Open folder --> community-share-web-app\django-backend --> Select django-backend folder
+2. If a popup appears, select "Yes, I trust the authors"
-2. On Visual Studio Code, click on Terminal --> New Terminal
+3. On Visual Studio Code, click on Terminal --> New Terminal
-3. Your directory path should look something like this:
+4. Your directory path should look something like this:
    ```
    C:\Dev\community-share-web-app\django-backend>
    ```
-4. Run these commands if you are on MAC:
+5. Run these commands if you are on MAC:
    ```
    python3 -m venv venv
    ```